Ynyesto/ynyesto/README.md

 Below are the repos corresponding to challenges I solved to prove my skills in selection processes.

+#### Podproza Onchain Analysis
+For this technical challenge I dived into the Bitcoin chain and did some analytics with Python.
+Check it out [here](https://github.com/arynyestos/PodprozaTechnicalChallenge)!

 #### TruWeb3 ERC20 Cross Chain Mirror
 This was a task I got from David, the CTO of [TruWeb3](https://truweb3.co/) who challenged me to make this [ERC20 Cross Chain Mirror](https://github.com/arynyestos/ERC20CrossChainMirror) contract following TDD methodology.
 I completed it successfully using Chainlink's CCIP!